How Can an Insolvency Practitioner Help?

 - An Insolvency Practitioner’s Licence is granted to an individual who has demonstrated sufficient relevant experience and who has passed the professional exams (some older practitioners may have been granted licences without exams, which was known as grandfathering).
-Insolvency Licenses only issued to individuals and therefore Insolvency Practitioners can only be individuals
+Insolvency Licenses are only issued to individuals and therefore Insolvency Practitioners can only be individuals

 - Licences for Insolvency Practitioners can only be issued by a limited number of organisations, known as professional bodies

-- An Insolvency Practitioner, once issued an annual licence will be regulated by their chosen Professional body for both compliance with legal requirements and the way they conduct themselves
+- An Insolvency Practitioner, once issued an annual licence, will be regulated by their chosen Professional body for both compliance with legal requirements and the way they conduct themselves

 - The Insolvency Practitioners at F A Simms are all licensed and regulated by the Insolvency Practitioners Association (IPA)